Why are there only 435 Representatives in the People’s House?

 NYTimes.com: America Needs a Bigger House

-Also see, Thirty-Thousand.org’s response to that editorial.
+Also see, Thirty-Thousand.org’s commentary about that editorial.